brannonvann/neato-driver-python/api.md

 readflash - test option -- read the flash at the current region. reboot - Reset the robot after performing the upload.
 ```

-## Issues

-Please report any issues to the [neato-driver-python issues](https://github.com/brannonvann/neato-driver-python/issues)